lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 workspace 'new_ws':

 ```
-ws_restore -F scratch myuser-test_ws-1234567 new_ws
+ws_restore -F scratch marie-test-workspace-1234567 new_ws
 ```

-<span style="color:red">Note:</span> the expired workspace has to be specified using the full name
+The expired workspace has to be specified by its full name as listed by `ws_restore -l`, including username prefix and timestamp suffix (otherwise, it cannot be uniquely identified).
+The target workspace, on the other hand, must be given with just its short name, as listed by `ws_list`, without the username prefix.

-as listed by `ws_restore -l`, including username prefix and timestamp suffix (otherwise, it cannot be uniquely identified).
-The target workspace, on the other hand, must be given with just its short name as listed by `ws_list`, without the username prefix.
+Both workspaces must be on the same file system.
+The data from the old workspace will be moved into a directory in the new workspace with the name of the old one.
+This means a fresh workspace works as well as a workspace that already contains data.

 ## Linking Workspaces in HOME